Have a citation? Check our holdings in the box above

 The focus of Amherst College Digital Collections is unique or rare content from collections owned by the Library or the College at large, as well as open access scholarly content created by Amherst College faculty.
 Unique and rare content may be created through digitization of selected analog materials or through the transfer of born-digital content.
 Open access scholarly articles are accepted in support of the Open Access Resolution passed by the faculty of Amherst College, and Amherst College Digital Collections may also include other types of open access scholarly materials (for example, data sets, creative works, etc.) as the need arises.

 As a rule, we do not digitize or accept digitized versions of inactive analog records of enduring value that have not been transferred to Archives & Special Collections, though the Digital Programs Department reserves the right to make exceptions if warranted.
-While the department will continue to digitize images for teaching based on faculty demand, those materials are not in scope for this document.
+While the department will continue to digitize non-unique images for teaching based on faculty demand, those materials are not in scope for this document.
 This policy will be reviewed periodically and updated as needed.

 The Digital Programs department is responsible for the selection, creation, delivery, and preservation of the Library’s digital collections.
 We adhere to national and international community-based standards and best practices, including A Framework of Guidance for Building Good Digital Collections (NISO) and the Federal Agencies Digitization Initiative Still Image Working Group's Technical Guidelines for Digitizing Cultural Heritage Materials (FADGI), in all our work.